SICKAG/sick_scan_xd/README.md

 The multiScan100 and the picoScan100 families are supported by sick_scan_xd.
 In contrast to the most other supported devices the scan data is transmitted in MSGPACK or compact format over UDP.
 The following describes the configuration, validation and test in more detail.

+#### multiScan100 family layer structure

+Within the multiScan family, there are different variants with different layer structures.
+Further information about the layer structure can be found [here](doc/multiscan/multiscan.md).

 #### Configuration